 Work is learning and learning is the work, but learning is not often a line responsibility.
 Why would an executive, manager, or supervisor entrust such a core business asset as learning agility to a third-party?
 Too frequently the learning professional is someone who does not intimately understand the business, the day-to-day work practices, or the fields of expertise.
 This does not make business sense.

 When did learning become the work?

-This is the network age.
-Our workplaces, economies and societies are becoming highly networked.
+This is the network era.
+Our workplaces, economies, and societies are becoming highly networked.
 The transmission of ideas can be instantaneous.
 There is no time to pause, go into the back room, and then develop something to address our learning needs.
 The problem will have changed by then.
 We need to learn as we work.

 Established practices work when the environment is simple or complicated.
 For complex problems (where the relationship between cause and effect can only be seen after the fact) there are no easy answers.
 We need to engage the problem and learn by probing.
 This requires a completely different mindset from training for defined problems and measurable outcomes.
 The Cynefin framework explains this.
 The integration of learning and work is not some ideal, it is a necessity in a complex world.

 Being so tightly connected requires a greater acceptance of risks and failures.
 All businesses are dealing with more complexity.
 As I mentioned in leadership emerges from network culture, a Probe-Sense-Respond approach to work is necessary.
 Dave Snowden, creator of the Cynefyn framework, underlines the fact that over half of your probes will fail and hence the need for a culture where failure is an option.
 It’s what Dave calls safe-fail: “We conduct safe-fail experiments.
 We don’t do fail-safe design.
 If an experiment succeeds, we amplify it.
 If an experiment fails, we dampen it.”
 Failure is not just an option, it has to become a common occurrence.
 This is why learning is the work.